 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

 Norway’s vast riches accumulating within its sovereign wealth fund don’t seem to be boosting the country’s crypto credentials.
-Perhaps old money is good enough.
-There is no specific cryptocurrency legislation in Norway in regard to banking and money transmission or the regulation of exchanges, miners, issuers or sponsors.
-Last year amended Anti-Money Laundering Laws AML came into force and all crypto trading activities are taxable under prevailing tax laws.
-Norway, however, carries high(ish) scores for numbers of blockchain organizations, Bitcoin odes and, surprisingly, for Bitcoin mining.
-Norway moves up one place to round out the top thirty
+Perhaps old, traditional money generated by the wealth fund is a nice cozy feeling which is good enough for most people.
+There is no specific cryptocurrency legislation in Norway in regard to banking and money transmission or the regulation of exchanges, miners, issuers, or sponsors.
+At the tail end of 2021, newly amended Anti-Money Laundering Laws AML came into force.
+Furthermore, all crypto trading activities are taxable under prevailing tax laws.
+Norway, however, carries high(ish) scores on the Coincub crypto rankings for its good number of blockchain organizations, Bitcoin nodes, and, surprisingly, for Bitcoin mining.
+Norway moved up one place to round out the top thirty in the Q3 rankings for 2022.

 The taxable gross capital/wealth you have accrued is considered to be all capital objects with a sale value that you own at the end of the income year – and that includes your cryptocurrency.
 Using crypto as a means of payment and the exchange of virtual currency services can be exempt from VAT but you need tax advice as to the exact circumstances.
 Overall, the taxation of your gains applies wherever in the world your assets are located and your crypto holdings will be taxable on the gross capital wealth basis whether you gift it or not.
 Should you change residency, your tax matters will be applicable to your new country of residence.

-Norway’s financial services’ outlook on Bitcoin and crypto economy
+Norway’s financial outlook on Bitcoin and the crypto economy

 Norway’s banking system is highly advanced and cash usage is low, with some four out of five peer-to-peer payments made using mobile payment services.
 The country also rates top in Europe in terms of Internet Banking.
 However, like many countries, and especially those in Scandinavia, there are wide differences of opinion about the crypto space between central and mainstream banks, and the general financial community in general.
 While the central bank is not particularly enamored of the potential of bitcoin and crypto in general, some mainstream banks wish to provide the services their customers are demanding.
 One such bank is the Norwegian savings bank, Sparebanken Øst, which has invested in a fast-growing bitcoin exchange, NBX, to match demand and challenge competitors with its range of services.